unlock-protocol/unlock/unlock-protocol.com/blog/protocol-for-membership.md

 subTitle: Monetizing creation by leveraging membership to communities
 authorName: Julien Genestoux
 publishDate: June 19, 2019
-description: The unlock protocol provides a way for people to show their support and access exclusive content, features, or even status.
+description: The Unlock protocol provides a way for people to show their support and access exclusive content, features, or even status.
 It is a web-native way for creators to monetize their work.
 image: /static/images/blog/protocol-for-memberships.png
 ---